LAST MODIFIED: APRIL 1, 2020

 - A means of reviewing any personal information collected from the child.

-Prior to disclosing any such information, we shall use reasonable procedures to (a) ensure that the requestor is a parent of that child, and (b) not be unduly burdensome to the parent.
+Prior to disclosing any such information, we shall use reasonable procedures to (i) ensure that the requestor is a parent/guardian of that child, and (ii) not be unduly burdensome to the parent/guardian.

 4. CONFIDENTIALITY, SECURITY, AND INTEGIRTY.